-San Xia Ming Qian Bi Luo Chun (三峽明前碧螺春) is an early spring (Pre Qing Ming) green tea from Sanxia District of New Taipei City in northern Taiwan.
+San Xia Ming Qian Bi Luo Chun (三峽明前碧螺春) is an early spring (pre-Qing Ming) green tea from Sanxia District of New Taipei City in northern Taiwan.
 Carefully handpicked leaves of the Qing Xin Gan Zi varietal are processed in a traditional style to create an aromatic herbaceous liquor with sweet and floral notes and a clean aftertaste.
-Grown at an altitude of between 300m and 400m, it was harvested and processed in March 2021 by the Lee family.
+Grown at an altitude of between 300m and 400m, it was harvested and processed on 6 March 2022 by the Lee family.
 We also stock a summer version of this tea.

 The teas from Sanxia District are largely outliers from other Taiwanese teas in terms of picking standard and production.
 Unlike many other regions of Taiwan that have distinct harvest seasons and where the leaves are harvested with stalks, utilising the top 2-4 leaves and the bud, the harvest in Sanxia occurs when the leaves are picked every 10-14 days.
 Only the top leaves and buds are harvested, so the leaves are picked without stalk, in a style that is more common with the Mainland Chinese standard of picking.
 Furthermore, this tea comes from a small cooperative factory of Mr Lee.
 They work with about 200 very small scale growers in the area who sell their tea leaves to the factory.
 Depending on the quality and characteristics of each harvest the factory then decides on the best tea to make from each harvest, varying between styles such as Bi Luo Chun or Long Jing for green tea, various types of oolong or by making Hong Cha (red/black tea).